 Iodine deficiency is a problem affecting approximately 100 million people around the world.
 In order to produce thyroid hormones, the thyroid gland needs iodine to regulate metabolism.
 If the gland does not have enough iodine, it can not produce enough thyroid hormone.
 In the brain, the pituitary gland, therefore, senses that the significantly low levels of the thyroid hormone and transmits a signal to the thyroid.
-The thyroid-stimulating hormone (TSH) is named this signal.
-This hormone, as the name suggests, incites the thyroid to produce thyroid hormone and to increase in size.
+The thyroid-stimulating hormone or TSH secreted by the pituitary gland stimulates the thyroid gland to produce thyroid hormone and to increase in size.
 In a number of drugs and some cough syrups, excessive iodine may cause the thyroid to produce either too much or too little hormone in some individuals.
 Luckily, by increasing the consumption of iodine, most cases can be treated.

 Graves’ disease and Hashimoto’s thyroiditis are a more common cause of goitre formation in developed countries.